Annie-Zhu1210/CASA0015_MyJourneyApp/submission-file.md

 ## Declaration of Authorship

-We, AUTHORS NAME HERE, confirm that the work presented in this assessment is my own.
+I, Annie Zhu, confirm that the work presented in this assessment is my own.
 Where information has been derived from other sources, I confirm that this has been indicated in the work.

 Digitally Sign with Your name Here

-ASSESSMENT DATE
+29/04/2026